microsoft/PSRule/docs/index.md

 ## GitHub action

 You can use PSRule with in a workflow with GitHub Actions.
+This action allows you to run PSRule analysis without having to use PowerShell directly.

 Action | Description | Downloads / instructions
 ------ | ----------- | ------------------------